-- 37 The phenomenon of aging and related concerns is an important issue that has attracted the - 38 attention of various scholars in different sciences, so that addressing various aspects of the - 39 issue has come to the forefront.
-Improving living conditions, preventing diseases and - 40 providing health services have positive effects on longevity and life expectancy that lead to
+- 36 The phenomenon of ageing and related concerns is an important issue that has attracted the - 37 attention of various scholars in different sciences so that addressing various aspects of the - 38 issue has come to the forefront.
+Improving living conditions, preventing diseases and - 39 providing health services have positive effects on longevity and life expectancy that lead to - 40 prolonging a certain life stage of ageing.2 The growth of the elderly population in the world is increasing, according to estimates that the number of elderly Americans will be over 72 million by 2040.
+The Iranian population aged over 60 years is estimated to be over 10% by 2021, which seems to exceed 20% by 2050.
+The ageing rate in developing countries is much higher than in developed countries, which makes these countries unable to adapt to the consequences of this issue.3

 Constipation is a common and noticeable health problem in the elderly, which has an adverse effect on their quality of life.
 The prevalence of this complication is 33.5% in the elderly aged 60 years and over, accounting for about 80% of the elderly admitted to institutions and 45% of the elderly living in the community.
-The constipation annually leads to 2.5 million doctor visits.
+Constipation annually leads to 2.5 million doctor visits.
 The economic burden of health care for each patient with constipation is estimated at an average of \$2,752.
-Among outpatient visits, the constipation is one of the five common findings in the diagnosis of gastrointestinal disorders diagnosed by physicians.
-The constipation can lead to complications such as anal bleeding, bowel obstruction, false diarrhea, fecal incontinence, hemorrhoids, anal fissures, rectal prolapse, diverticulitis, and even urinary retention and urinary tract infections.
-On the other hand, straining during bowel movements in the elderly can cause an abnormality in coronary artery bypass and cause ischemia and syncope.
+Among outpatient visits, constipation is one of the five common findings in the diagnosis of gastrointestinal disorders diagnosed by physicians.
+Constipation can lead to complications such as anal bleeding, bowel obstruction, false diarrhea, fecal incontinence, hemorrhoids, anal fissures, rectal prolapse, diverticulitis, and even urinary retention and urinary tract infections.
+On the other hand, straining during bowel movements in the elderly can cause an abnormality in coronary artery bypass patients and cause ischemia and syncope.

 In modern medicine, the constipation therapy begins by providing non-pharmacological recommendations such as increasing physical activity, fluid intake, regulating bowel movements, and increasing fiber consumption.
-Drugs such as bulk-forming, osmotic and stimulant laxatives are prescribed if necessary and methods such as biofeedback and surgery are used if not responding to drug treatments.
-Diets rich in fiber such as bran cause complications such as tympanites and increased flatulence; and hyperosmotic drugs such as sorbitol also cause tympanites, cramp and flatulence.
+Drugs such as bulk-forming, osmotic and stimulant laxatives are prescribed if necessary and methods such as biofeedback and surgery are used if not responding to drug treatments.5 Diets rich in fiber such as bran cause complications such as tympanites and increased flatulence; and hyperosmotic drugs such as sorbitol also cause tympanites, cramp and flatulence.
 Stimulants such as bisacodyl and glycerin cause rectal stimulation and fecal incontinence; and saline laxatives such as magnesium hydroxide cause magnesium poisoning, water loss, abdominal cramps and fecal incontinence.
 Laxatives such as liquid paraffin cause lipoid pneumonia, malabsorption of lipid soluble vitamins, body water loss and fecal incontinence.
-The enema liquid paraffin causes damage to the rectal mucosa; the enema containing phosphate increase the damage to the rectal mucosa, hyperphosphatemia and mechanical trauma; enema soap causes damage to the rectum, water poisoning and electrolyte imbalance; and surgery is also associated with complications, such as small bowel obstruction and prolonged Ileus.
-There are many strategies in complementary and alternative medicine (CAM) to treat constipation in the elderly.
+The enema liquid paraffin causes damage to the rectal mucosa; the enema containing phosphate increase the damage to the rectal mucosa, hyperphosphatemia and mechanical trauma; enema soap causes damage to the rectum, water poisoning and electrolyte imbalance; and surgery is also associated with complications, such as small bowel obstruction and prolonged Ileus.5 There are many strategies in complementary and alternative medicine (CAM) to treat constipation in the elderly.
 Some of the benefits of using these treatments include the cost-effectiveness and easy to use of most of these interventions and their low side effects, increasing patient compliance ability and activity, increasing family adherence to care and reducing patient anxiety and medical expenses.
 In this regard, these methods are used today as an independent therapy or combined with other therapies.